 Yu Sun, an associate professor in the Department of Computer Science and Engineering at the University of South Florida, said his lab is “one of the lucky ones” to receive the set.
 He said the YCB Set was featured in a grasping competition that he organized for the International Conference on Intelligent Robots and Systems in South Korea this October.
 His own lab has already produced some manipulation data using the objects.

-“The good thing about using Aaron Dollar’s set is that other people will be able to use our data sets because they have the same objects and they can apply them to their own algorithms,” he said.
+“The good thing about using Aaron Dollar’s object set is that other people will be able to use our data sets because they have the same objects and they can apply them to their own algorithms,” he said.
 “Robotics deals with physical conditions, and if you can’t replicate the physical environment, the data won’t be useful.”

 Read more at: phys.org